recoverycompanion/reco/docs/index.md

 <p align="center">
     <img src="images/Overall_Architecture_Cropped.png" img width="75%"/>
 </p>

-### Chatbot
-The RECO chatbot is designed to simulate a doctor’s role in collecting patient information.
-Using a system prompt, the chatbot uses GPT-4o to guide conversations, asking questions and gathering data just as a doctor would during a routine appointment.

-### Summarizer
-The RECO summarization engine analyzes the conversation transcript using a system prompt with GPT-4o-mini, extracting key details like symptoms, vitals, and medications.
-It then distills this information into structured summaries that are formatted and emailed as PDF reports to physicians.

 ## Modeling Approach
 Development of the RECO system involved simulating conversations with synthetic patients, and establishing an automated evaluation system to enable iterative improvements.